saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ### API data types
 The following section describes the different data types used for request and response data.

-[JSON format](https://restfulapi.net/json-data-types/) is using for request/response data formating.
+[JSON format](https://restfulapi.net/json-data-types/) is used for request/response data formatting.
 Since all data is eventually represented as UTF-8 strings, these types mostly define what characters are considered valid for data of a specific type.
 Additional validation rules may apply for specific parameters.
 Several primitive types:
 **Boolean** - A case insensitive Boolean value, represented as either `true` or `false`.